Tunable spin and valley excitations of correlated insulators in $\Gamma$-valley moir\'e bands: Introduction

 \section{Introduction}

-Moir\'e van der Waals heterostructures have attracted great interest due to their ability to host flat bands in which electronic interactions dominate over kinetic energy \cite{andrei_graphene_2020,balents_superconductivity_2020,kennes_moire_2021}.
+Control over the electronic band structure and internal quantum degrees of freedom in solid state materials is highly desirable to engineer novel functionality.
+Moir\'e van der Waals heterostructures, in which an interlayer twist and/or mismatch between lattice constants produces a long-wavelength spatial modulation, have attracted great interest due to their ability to host flat bands in which electronic interactions dominate over kinetic energy \cite{andrei_graphene_2020,balents_superconductivity_2020,kennes_moire_2021}.
 Moir\'e superlattices engineered from semiconducting transition metal dichalcogenides (TMDs) are a particularly flexible platform for investigating correlated electronic states because the resulting physics can be tuned by adjusting TMD composition and stacking orientation, while flat bands emerge without stringent constraints on twist angle \cite{wu_hubbard_2018,zhang_moire_2020,wu_topological_2019,angeli__2021,zhang_electronic_2021}.
 Multiple homo- and heterobilayer systems have been explored to date, revealing correlation-driven charge transfer and/or Mott insulating states at integer moir\'e fillings \cite{regan_mott_2020,tang_simulation_2020,wang_correlated_2020,li_charge-order-enhanced_2021,li_quantum_2021,xu_tunable_2022} and a series of generalized Wigner crystals at fractional fillings \cite{regan_mott_2020,xu_correlated_2020,chu_nanoscale_2020,li_charge-order-enhanced_2021,li_imaging_2021,huang_correlated_2021,tang_dielectric_2022}.
 These correlated electronic states are often strongly tuned by applied gate voltages and magnetic fields, which can favor different many-body ground states and/or modify the underlying single-particle bands \cite{ghiotto_quantum_2021,li_continuous_2021,li_quantum_2021,tang_dielectric_2022,zhang_pomeranchuk_2022}.
-The prospect of using this platform to study Hubbard model physics has motivated careful measurements of the spin ordering of the ground states \cite{wu_hubbard_2018,tang_simulation_2020,pan_quantum_2020,hu_competing_2021,xu_tunable_2022,wang_light-induced_2022,tang_frustrated_2022,davydova_itinerant_2022}.
+As a result, the TMD platform is an ideal venue for quantum simulation and study of the Hubbard model, which is thought to capture the essential physics of conventional strongly correlated materials \cite{kennes_moire_2021,wu_hubbard_2018,tang_simulation_2020,pan_quantum_2020}.
+This has motivated careful measurement of the spin ordering of the ground states \cite{hu_competing_2021,xu_tunable_2022,wang_light-induced_2022,tang_evidence_2023}.
 However, experimental studies have primarily focused on low magnetic fields, and little is known about the nature of the lowest energy excitations or their field dependence.